agl-alexglopez/dancing-links-and-planning-pokemon/README.md

 ## Overview

 In October of 2022, Donald Knuth released *The Art of Computer Programming: Volume 4b: Combinatorial Algorithms, Part 2*.
 In this work he revised his previous implementation of his Algorithm X via Dancing Links.
-His revision included changing the quadruply linked nodes that solved backtracking problems to an array of nodes.
+His revision included changing the quadruple linked nodes that solved backtracking problems to an array of nodes.
 This is an interesting optimization.
 It provides good locality, ease of debugging, and memory safety if you use an array that does not need to be managed like a C++ vector.
 One of the points Knuth makes clear through his section on Dancing Links is that he wants to give people the tools they need to expand and try his backtracking strategies on many problems.
 If you want the original Algorithm, please read Knuth's work.
 Below, I will discuss how I applied or modified his strategies to fit a fun puzzle I have often considered for the game of Pokémon.

 ## Pokémon Type Coverage